Noziro/MediaTracker/README.md

 Commit messages should all begin with one of these prefixes, designating the main purpose of the commit.
 For example, a fix may also be included in a commit labelled (Feature).

 - (Feature) For commits that add new functionality to the end user.
+- (UX) For commits focus almost entirely on the user appearance and experience, but add little real functionality.
 - (Plumbing) For commits that rework internals with very little effect on end users.
 - (Fix) For commits that primarily fix problems.
 - (Meta) For commits that only change informational files or resources such as .gitignore.